 Home

-The Trust is pleased to announce that it is NOW accepting Non-NAS PI Claims and NAS PI Claim submissions online through the Claim Submittal Portal.
+The Trust accepts Non-NAS PI Claims and NAS PI Claim submissions online through the Claim Submittal Portal.
 Information regarding submission of claims as well as access the applicable Claim Submittal Portal can be found on the Non-NAS PI Claims and the NAS PI Claims tabs of this website.
 The Trust will continue to accept claim submissions via mail, email and fax.

 On March 2, 2022, the United States Bankruptcy Court for the District of Delaware entered an Order Confirming the Fourth Amended Joint Plan of Reorganization (With Technical Modifications) of Mallinckrodt PLC And Its Debtor Affiliates Under Chapter 11 of the Bankruptcy Code, dated as of February 18, 2022 (the “Plan”).
 The Plan became effective as of June 16, 2022 (the “Effective Date”).